 100 Days a Year Fishing?
 Yep.
-How the Hood River Made One Man's Life - Columbia Land Trust
+How the Hood River Made One Man’s Life

 Ask Greg Short what he does for a living and he won’t answer with the title of his job (maintenance manager at Heirloom Orchards).
 Instead he answers with his passion.
 “I’m a sportfisherman,” Short says.
 “It’s not a side hobby.
 It’s a huge part of my life.”

-Last year, Short spent nDSC_0345 (1024x680)early 100 days fishing.
+Last year, Short spent nearly 100 days fishing.
 Steelhead.
 Bass.
 Coho.
 Chinook.
 He has close to 80 fishing rods in his quiver, including one he used to fish for rainbow trout from the banks of Indian Creek and Hood River when he was 16.
 Short’s first memory was a powerful one: His parents took his fishing rod away “for throwing a tantrum and being a snot-nosed kid.”
 That memory, he suggests, may have set the trajectory of his life.

 Short, now 51, grew up in Hood River, right behind Rosauers Supermarket, in a Sears catalog kit house erected in the middle of a pear and apple orchard.
 You can still buy groceries at Rosauers.
 But the orchard?
 It’s been replaced by houses, built to meet the needs of this idyllic Columbia River town’s burgeoning population.